 When you wish to play, gather everyone into a large circle, and read out the first item on your “most likely to” list.
-Then, everyone votes on who is mostly likely to complete that activity and briefly explain why they feel it is true.
-Once voting is done, pass the list on to the next person and repeat the process.
+Then, players vote on who is mostly likely to complete that activity and briefly explain why they feel it is true.
+Once voting is done, pass the list on to the next participant and repeat the process.

-Most Likely To is a stellar large group icebreaker because everyone participates equally, and the activity can be scaled up or down depending on group size.
+Most Likely To is a stellar large group icebreaker because the whole team participates equally, and the activity can be scaled up or down depending on group size.
 Additionally, Most Likely To reveals your team members’ impressions of each other, which results in funny revelations.

 Gardner’s eight intelligences are: